-MURs 7324, 7332, and 7366 (A360 Media, LLC f/k/a American Media, Inc., et al.) Factual and Legal Analysis Page 8 of 16
+MURs 7324, 7332, and 7366 (A360 Media, LLC f/k/a American Media, Inc., et al.) Factual and Legal Analysis Page 8 of 16 willful.

-1 III.
+III.
 LEGAL ANALYSIS

-2 The available information indicates that AMI paid \$150,000 to McDougal for the purpose 3 of influencing the 2016 presidential election by preventing a potentially damaging story about 4 Trump from becoming public before the election.
-Although AMI contends in its Response that 5 its payment to McDougal concerned the business and editorial decisions of a press entity and 6 thus are not subject to Commission regulation, the available information indicates that AMI 7 subsequently disclaimed any argument that the payment to McDougal was made in connection 8 with AMI's business or editorial functions and admitted that AMI's payments were made to 9 benefit Trump's campaign.
+The available information indicates that AMI paid \$150,000 to McDougal for the purpose of influencing the 2016 presidential election by preventing a potentially damaging story about Trump from becoming public before the election.
+Although AMI contends in its Response that its payment to McDougal concerned the business and editorial decisions of a press entity and thus are not subject to Commission regulation, the available information indicates that AMI subsequently disclaimed any argument that the payment to McDougal was made in connection with AMI's business or editorial functions and admitted that AMI's payments were made to benefit Trump's campaign.
 The press exemption is therefore inapplicable.
-Thus, the available 10 information supports the conclusion that AMI's payment constituted an in-kind contribution to 11 Trump and the Trump Committee.
-12 As such, AMI and Pecker appear to have violated the Act by making and consenting to making a corporate contribution in the form of a payment from AMI to McDougal.
-As explained below, the record indicates that there is reason to believe that this violation was knowing and willful.
+Thus, the available information supports the conclusion that AMI's payment constituted an in-kind contribution to Trump and the Trump Committee.

+As such, AMI and Pecker appear to have violated the Act by making and consenting to making a corporate contribution in the form of a payment from AMI to McDougal.
+As explained